36 Office Decor Ideas to Inspire Your Team’s Best Work

 The most productive offices balance the comforts of home with a professional business image.
 Aka a stylish setting full of color, life and inspiration leads to a happy, healthy work environment for your team members to thrive in.

-Take these 36 office decor ideas to adorn your office with elements that keep you and your team productive, inspired and motivated every day.
+Take these 36 office decorating ideas to adorn your office with elements that keep you and your team productive, inspired and motivated every day.
+It’s time to spice up your corporate office design ideas!

 1. Make your company’s mission statement visible